-I wish I’d learned Tai Chi years ago –– that is why I started the Wuwei Princeton Family Studio.
+I wish I’d learned Tai Chi years ago.
 Though I was already a longtime meditator, it was Tai Chi at Master Wonchull Park's Wuwei Taichi School that gave me the framework and practice for a lifelong journey toward optimal performance and greater relaxation.

 For the past three years, I have worked with Master Park to make his teachings more widely accessible.
 This includes bringing Tai Chi as an internal martial art, health exercise, and philosophy to children in the West.

 Contact me at firstname.lastname@example.org or complete the New Student Inquiry Form.

 Tai Chi & Stress: 6 Guiding Points at Wuwei Princeton

 1. Stress hurts health and well-being.